 Thoughts on using the Dealdig vacuum – pros and cons

 Once you go through the whole setup process, the Dealdig vacuum was easy to use.
 In my apartment, I have a dog and often have visitors who bring their dogs.
 Even though I vacuum a ton, it’s still a lot to keep up with.
 After about 20 minutes, the little chamber was close to full.
-One annoying feature on the vacuum is that you need a screwdriver to empty the dirt chamber.
-I have to empty mine pretty often just due to city living and dogs/visitors, so I do wish that it was easier to access.
+I have to empty the dirt chamber pretty often just due to city living and dogs/visitors, so it’s good to have one that’s easy to access.
 This vacuum strength is best on hard floors from what I could tell.
 The carpet didn’t seem to get as deep of a cleaning as the hardwood floors, but also keep in mind my apartment might have cheap, hard-to-clean carpets.

 The Dealdig robot vacuum has different modes for cleaning: